hosua/Folder-Organizer-Tool/README.md

 # Issues
 I don't know how to make the binary files for Mac users.
 However, if you have python you can just run it via the script instead.

+Duplicate ROM grabber is actually grabbing a few more ROMs than it's supposed to.
+No idea why but I'm working on a fix.

+Duplicate folder also detects multiple-disc ROMs as duplicates, working on a fix.

 # Changelog

 5/24/2021 - First revision released. - v0.4-alpha